 BGI runs a range of workshops in the National Videogame Museum but also in schools, libraries and hospitals.
-Workshops feature key stage-specific learning material and playful learning journeys for visiting schools that surface the STEAM skills required to develop games.
+Led by our Award winning Learning Officer Leah Dungay, our workshops feature key stage-specific learning material and playful learning journeys for visiting schools that surface the STEAM skills required to develop games.
 The NVM and its predecessor in Nottingham, the National Videogame Arcade, have hosted hundreds of school visits from schools across the Midlands and the North of England.

 We run workshops in person in the galleries – register to book your school for a visit.